 Day 2: Harris Neck NWR | St. Simons Island

-This morning we drive to the southern tip of St. Simons Island, birding along the way as we work out way south.
+This morning we drive to the southern tip of St. Simons Island, birding along the way as we work our way south.
 Options for stops depend on recent sightings and may include a return visit to Savannah National Wildlife Refuge.
 About half way to St. Simons Island, Harris Neck National Wildlife Refuge encompasses six man-made freshwater ponds, as well as extensive salt marsh, open fields, forested wetlands, and mixed hardwood/pine forest.
 This diversity of habitat makes the refuge an important resource for over 340 species of migratory and resident birds.
-We can expect to see our first of many Wood Storks,—Harris Neck is home to the largest Wood Stork colony in Georgia—plentiful waders, woodpeckers, Eastern Towhee, and warblers like American Redstart, Northern Parula, Common Yellowthroat, and more, all in muted fall plumage.
-These sites are stops on the Georgia’s Colonial Coast Birding Trail, steeped in human and natural history, and promise a range of species along with easy walking to stretch your legs as you travel south.
+We can expect to see our first of many Wood Stork.
+Harris Neck is home to the largest Wood Stork colony in Georgia—plentiful waders, woodpeckers, Eastern Towhee, Yellow-billed Cuckoo, and migrating breeding warblers like Yellow-throated, Prothonotary, Black-throated Blue, Prairie, and Cape May.
+These sites are stops on Georgia’s Colonial Coast Birding Trail, steeped in human and natural history, and promise a range of species along with easy walking to stretch your legs as you travel south.